pfrazee/ssbmail/README.md

 #### Signed logs

-MX is built on the [secure scuttlebutt signed-log network](https://scuttlebot.io/more/protocols/secure-scuttlebutt.html).
+SSBMail is built on the [secure scuttlebutt signed-log network](https://scuttlebot.io/more/protocols/secure-scuttlebutt.html).
 It is a decentralized network.

-Rather than attempting to route individual messages to specific hosts, MX writes the user's messages to an append-only log.
+Rather than attempting to route individual messages to specific hosts, SSBMail writes the user's messages to an append-only log.
 Each user has its own log, identified by the public key.
 The log is then gossiped uniformly to any peer that's interested in the messages.